 Author and “bird man” Noah Strycker will deliver the keynote address at the annual meeting of the Friends of Mizzou Botanic Garden on Friday, Oct.
 15, at 6 p.m., in Monsanto Auditorium, located in the Bond Life Sciences Center on the University of Missouri campus.
-Columbia Audubon is co-sponsoring the event, along with the Missouri Birding Society, the MU Department of Fisheries and Wildlife, and several other organizations and individuals.
+Columbia Audubon is co-sponsoring the event, along with the Missouri Birding Society and several other organizations and individuals.

 The Garden’s Oct.
-15 program will also feature presentations about the reintroduction of the brown-headed nuthatch in Missouri and “eBird,” the Cornell University Lab of Ornithology’s online, “citizen science” database of bird observations.
-In addition, a presenter panel will address audience questions at the end of Noah Strycker’s talk.
+15 program will also feature presentations about reintroduction of the brown-headed nuthatch in Missouri and “eBird,” the Cornell University Lab of Ornithology’s online, “citizen science” database of bird observations.
+In addition, a presenter panel will address audience questions after Noah Strycker’s talk.